nadhifikbarw/x-minikube-postgres/README.md

-# Postgres 17 in Kubernetes
+# PV-PVC Abstraction in Kubernetes

-Application-developer-oriented reference to deploy Postgres 17 in Kubernetes.
+Exploring K8s PV-PVC abstraction and organizational concerns from developer perspective by deploying Postgres v17 in k8s cluster.

-- Setup `Deployment` with 1 replica to focus on the topic of `Volume`.
+- Deploy 1 replica of postgres using `Deployment` focus on the topic of `Volume` and skip scope creep around `StatefulSet` related to stateful replication.
 - Setup `PersistentVolume` using `hostPath` backend, thoroughly explaining typical considerations related to PV provisioning and the subsequent PVC binding.

 > Some parts of this config is tailored for local `Minikube`-consideration, but
-> the generic ideas applies, production considerations will be mentioned
+> the generic ideas applies, production considerations will also be mentioned
 > when appropriate.

-This write-up serves as intro and exploration behind K8s `Volume` and storage abstractions that handles data persistence when deploying stateful service.
+This write-up serves as intro and exploration behind K8s `Volume` and storage abstractions that ensure data persistence when deploying stateful service.
-_Without_ glossing over the organizational aspects that should be considered around `PersistentVolume` lifecycle.
+**_Without_** glossing over organizational aspects and how the configuration and maintenance of `PersistentVolume` lifecycle from operation concern affect development cycle or responsibilities.

 ---

-Postgres is a database, deployment of stateful service in Kubernetes always come with extra sets of care that need to considered compared to stateless services.
+Postgres is a database, deployment of stateful service in Kubernetes always come with extra sets of care that need to considered compared to stateless service.

-Managing production cluster with stateful deployments can be complex, that's why it's not uncommon to see Kubernetes Operator (such as: `Strimzi`, `CockroachDB Operator`, `Prometheus Operator`) being offered to simplify management of stateful deployment in production.
-But now let's open one part of the trunk and see what's under the hood a little bit.
+Managing cluster with stateful deployments in production can be complex, that's why it's not uncommon to see Kubernetes Operator (such as: `Strimzi`, `CockroachDB Operator`, `Prometheus Operator`) being used to simplify management of stateful deployment for specific product in production.

+Let's open the trunk and see one aspect under the hood to gain little bit of insight around `Volume` that this Operators help simplify when deploying stateful application.

 ## Handling data persistence using `Volume`